We help survivors of brain injury, stroke, and concussion rethink their dreams and adjust to a changed life

 Thirty years later, Schurig Center has grown to be a trusted hub of services for survivors and their families and a resource for medical professionals and the community at large.
-Operating with a limited annual budget of approximately $700,000 and a small team of dedicated professionals, the organization impacts over 3,000 survivors, caregivers, and community members a year through on-site services, resource referral assistance, concussion education (concussionmarin.org), and educational presentations.
+Operating with a limited annual budget of approximately $700,000 and a small team of dedicated professionals, the organization impacts over 3,000 survivors, caregivers, and community members a year through on-site services, brain injury handbook, online resource directly, concussion education (concussionmarin.org), and educational community presentations.

 The Evolution of Our Name

 Our organization was incorporated in 1985 as Marin Brain Injury Network, which continues to be our legal name.
 In 2010, we made the decision to become Brain Injury Network of the Bay Area (BINBA) to reflect the reach of our services throughout the larger Bay Area.
 Today, we do business as Schurig Center for Brain Injury Recovery, in honor our founder Karen Schurig and to highlight the healing that is possible after a brain injury.
 We are honored to carry Karen’s name forward into the community and honor her dedication to the creation of a center that has impacted thousands of lives since 1985.